 - Steer clear of images with faces wherever possible.
 Pictures without faces receive 23% more repins than those with faces.

 Make sure your image looks good on phones and tablets.
-Since 75% of Pinterest usage occurs on a mobile device, this makes a lot of sense.
+Since 75% of Pinterest traffic comes from mobile devices, this makes a lot of sense.
 Specifically, you should avoid text overlay that appears too small on these devices.
 The size will depend a lot on the type of font used, so view the image on your phone if in doubt.
 Also, keep descriptions to around 100 characters so that they don’t get cut off on either Android or Apple devices.

 Make sure your blog post image is Pinterest friendly.
 Pictures on blogs tend to be very broad and while they may look good on your site, they don’t turn out well on Pinterest.
 Get the best of both worlds by serving up the blog picture to site visitors while providing a Pinterest optimized image when someone pins it to Pinterest.